‘Brexit’ Presents Promising Opportunities for EU E-Retailers

 The takeaway: Dutch consumers were visiting the site, but weren’t ready to take the plunge and buy products until the site offered their preferred payment method.

 This approach provides a sense of authenticity that really generates results.
-It can be used for Conversion Rate Optimization (CRO), to offer local promotions, build brand trust, and much more.
+It can be used for Conversion Rate Optimisation (CRO), to offer local promotions, build brand trust, and much more.
 Companies that localizations in these ways achieve an average 50% increase in conversion rates, we've found.

 * * *